Fort Worth Premises Liability Lawyer

 So, you’ll have to make strong demands and fight to get the money you deserve.
 Hiring an attorney can make a huge difference in your pursuit of compensation.

-We’ve gone toe-to-toe with property owners, businesses, insurance companies and won substantial sums for our clients.
+The Fort Worth personal injury attorney Jason Stephens has more than 22 years of experience helping accident victims like you.
+Jason has gone toe-to-toe with property owners, businesses, insurance companies and won substantial sums for his clients.

-When you call us for help, we will:
+When you call him for help, he will:

-Investigate the Circumstances of Your Accident: We’ll roll our sleeves up and dig deep to figure out what led to your accident.
-We’ll search high and low to gather the evidence we’ll need to build a strong persuasive claim for damages on your behalf.
+Investigate the Circumstances of Your Accident: He’ll roll his sleeves up and dig deep to figure out what led to your accident.
+He’ll search high and low to gather the evidence he’ll need to build a strong persuasive claim for damages on your behalf.

 Demand Money From All Liable Parties: Did you know that more than one person might be responsible for your premises liability accident?
-When we seek compensation form all liable parties, we can put you in the best position to secure a meaningful financial recovery.
+When Jason seeks compensation form all liable parties, he can put you in the best position to secure a meaningful financial recovery.

-Bring in Experts As We Value Your Case: Insurance companies will want to pay you as little as possible for your injuries and damages.
+Bring in Experts As He Values Your Case: Insurance companies will want to pay you as little as possible for your injuries and damages.
 They’ll have experts working around the clock to determine the least amount of money they can pay.
 You deserve to have experts working on your behalf, too.
-Our team will turn to accident, injury, and vocational professionals as we investigate and build your case.
-Their input can allow us to more accurately assess what your case is worth.
+Jason Stephens will turn to accident, injury, and vocational professionals as he investigates and builds your case.
+Their input can allow him to more accurately assess what your case is worth.

 Protect You When You’re Blamed: Sharing fault for an accident in Texas can hurt your ability to recover compensation.
 It can also prevent you from getting any money, at all.
-Our team knows what steps have to be taken to protect you when property owners begin to point fingers and say that you’re responsible for your injuries.
-We’ll go above and beyond to downplay your contributions and limit the amount of fault allocated to you.
+Stephens Law knows what steps have to be taken to protect you when property owners begin to point fingers and say that you’re responsible for your injuries.
+Jason Stephens will go above and beyond to downplay your contributions and limit the amount of fault allocated to you.

-Go to Court, If Necessary: When you have our award-winning trial attorneys on your side, insurance companies will probably be more inclined to offer a fair settlement.
-The fact that they might have to go up against us in front of a jury will always be in the back of their minds.
+Go to Court, If Necessary: When you have an award-winning trial attorney on your side, insurance companies will probably be more inclined to offer a fair settlement.
+The fact that they might have to go up against Jason Stephens in front of a jury will always be in the back of their minds.
 That won’t be an empty threat, either.
-If insurers don’t play ball and extend a fair offer, we will not hesitate to take your case to court.
+If insurers don’t play ball and extend a fair offer, Jason Stephens will not hesitate to take your case to court.

-Give our experienced Fort Worth premises liability lawyers a call to schedule a free initial consultation.
-Our team will gladly review your case, explain potential legal options, and answer any questions you might have.
+Call a Fort Worth premises liability lawyer today to schedule a free initial consultation.
+Jason Stephens will gladly review your case, explain potential legal options, and answer any questions you might have.

 What is Premises Liability?